MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/move-staffhub-teams-to-shifts-in-teams.md

 - The StaffHub team contains members.
 - All StaffHub team members are linked to an Azure AD account.

-If these prerequisites and dependencies are not met, the move request will fail.
+If these prerequisites and dependencies aren't met, the move request will fail.

 ### Assign Teams licenses